-Allergies to dust, fumes or chemicals which can irritate the larynx
+Allergies to dust, fumes or chemicals which can irritate the voice box

 Here are some things you can do to help laryngitis symptoms improve:

-Rest your voice (reduce your speaking time - do not whisper, sing or speak loudly as this can strain the voice)
+Rest your voice (cut down on the amount of time you're speaking – don't whisper, sing or speak loudly as this can strain your voice)

 Drink plenty of fluids – water is best